-With the Google Nexus 5 having been the subject of much rumour and speculation for a number of months, with the phone expected to be officially unveiled in the near future, a prematurely outed user manual has suggested that a quad-core processor and 8-megapixel camera are to feature on the Google Nexus 5 specs sheet.
+With the Google Nexus 5 having been the subject of much rumour and speculation for a number of months, with the phone expected to be officially unveiled in the near future, a prematurely outed user manual has suggested that

 With a 2.3GHz quad-core Qualcomm Snapdragon 800 processor set to run the show alongside the recently announced Android 4.4 KitKat operating system, the Google Nexus 5 specs sheet is also set to benefit from a 5-inch 1080p Full HD display to rival that on the market leading Samsung Galaxy S4.

 Expected to be manufactured by LG, the Google Nexus 5 had been rumoured to run an array of innards similar to the Korean manufacturer’s new flagship LG G2.